 When you’ve set up your automated workflow, you might struggle to pinpoint what is and isn’t providing overall value to your marketing strategy.
 Without solid data, it can be hard to determine whether it’s the manual tasks which aren’t working or a singular step in the automated workflow.
 This is where automated workflow testing, specifically A/B testing, comes in.
 You can use one workflow for half of your users, and create a modified version for the other half.
 After a designated period of time, you can review the results and see what worked better.

 Benefits of workflow testing:

 Rather than dissecting each and every step manually, A/B workflow testing gives you the opportunity to make small changes and review its effectiveness as part of a wider workflow.
 You can understand what works in general, and whether certain customers respond better to certain responses.
 This insight will enable you to further personalise your customer experience, whilst streamlining the required process.

 Although marketing automation can seem daunting, it’s really about making sure your marketing strategy works for you in the most effective way.
 Invesp found that four out of five companies increased their leads after implementing marketing automation, and 77% saw increased conversions.
 This shows that marketing automation can provide tangible value for your business’ digital growth.

-If you’d like to know more about how marketing automation could help your business, give our expert team a call.
-Equally, if you’ve got an upcoming project which you’d like to discuss, feel free to drop us a message with the details and we’ll get back to you as soon as we can!
+If you’d like to know more about how marketing automation could help your business, give our expert team a call on 01865 422112.
+You can also drop us a message and we’ll get back to you as soon as we can!